World Science Festival Brisbane wows conference planners

 Visiting Brisbane last week, a group of Australian and international associations, event planners and academics discovered the benefits of aligning their conferences with one of the world’s most prestigious science events.

-Attending a five-day familiarisation hosted by the Brisbane Convention Bureau, the group attended feature events of the second annual World Science Festival Brisbane.
+Attending a five-day familiarisation hosted by the Brisbane Business Events team, the group attended feature events of the second annual World Science Festival Brisbane.

 Brisbane holds exclusive rights as the Asia-Pacific headquarters of the New York-based festival, which attracted more than 120,300 attendees in 2016.

 This year’s program featured 138 scientists across more than 115 events on topics spanning artificial intelligence, renewable energy, gravitational waves and medical breakthroughs at venues across South Bank’s Cultural Precinct.